dlepex/newsmaker/README.md

 Seq := Pattern {" " Pattern} //  a sequence of patterns to match some subsequence of words in a sentence.
 ```

-Pattern is a Go regex with minor *simplifications*.
-It also has special meta-characters for Russian language nouns morphology (see words.go code)
+Pattern is Go regex with minor *simplifications:
-Patterns are word patterns i.e. they are applied to separate words, not to the sentence as a whole.

-*Pattern simplications:*
 - Lowercase letter matches both lowercase and uppercase, but uppercase matches only uppercase
 - Prefix match by default.
 If you need "middle" match, start pattern with star.
 If you need precise word match, end pattern with dollar.
 If youn need strict suffix match, start pattern with star and end it with dollar.

+Patterns are word patterns i.e. they are matched against individual words of a sentence.
+If you need to
+match more than 1 word, you must use a sequence of patterns `Seq`.

+There is special meta-characters for Russian language nouns morphology (see words.go)

 ### todo